Matt-Webb/interview-todo-mvc-angular/README.md

 4. Create an extra filter that displays only the events that have already started

-5. Please display on the event row the elapsed time of the match in a human readable format like HH:mm.
-If the match hasnt started please display the time left to start in a human readable format
+5. Please display on the event row within the extra information the elapsed time of the match in a human readable format like HH:mm.
+If the match hasn't started please display the time left to start in a human readable format.
+The timer should appear on the same line as the name of the event only when the size of the screen is greater than 728px;

 6. Compress and transfer the artefact on this remote using these credentials.
 Deflate the artefact under your home folder and give the script these permissions and change the owner to jenkins